Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

-The form for $T<4$\,K is taken from experimental measurements on Kapton in the range $0.5\,{\rm K} < T <5\,{\rm K}$ \cite{Lawrence2000Mar}, which we assume can be extrapolated down to 0\,K, although we rarely need to extrapolate it below about 0.05\,K. The form for $T>4$\,K is a simplification of the form extracted from experiments in the range $4-300$\,K \cite{Marquardt2002}; this form slightly over estimates the conductivity in the range $4-10$\,K compared to \cite{Marquardt2002}, and leads to a small discontinuity at 4\,K. However, a more realistic $T$-dependence would not change $\dot{q}_{\rm cond}$ by more than a few percent in the range $0-10$\,K, and we observe that $\dot{q}_{\rm cond}$ in this range makes only a small contribution to the total power consumption.
+The form for $T<4$\,K is taken from experimental measurements on Kapton in the range $0.5\,{\rm K} < T <5\,{\rm K}$ \cite{Lawrence2000Mar}, which we assume can be extrapolated down to 0\,K, although we rarely need to extrapolate it below about 0.05\,K. The form for $T>4$\,K is a simplification of the form extracted from experiments in the range $4-300$\,K \cite{Marquardt2002}.
+This form slightly over estimates the conductivity in the range $4-10$\,K compared to \cite{Marquardt2002}, and leads to a small discontinuity at 4\,K, which would be absent in a more accurate model.
+However, a more realistic $T$-dependence would not change $\dot{q}_{\rm cond}$ by more than a few percent in the range $0-10$\,K, and we observe that $\dot{q}_{\rm cond}$ in this range makes only a small contribution to the total power consumption.
 Hence, for our purposes, Eqs.~(\ref{Eq:q-cond}-\ref{Eq:lambda_Kapton}) give a sufficiently accurate model of the heat conduction in the microwave lines.